MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P00-Introduction-to-Make-School-Notes/content.md

-# Welcome
+---
+title: "Welcome to Make School Notes!"
+slug: welcome
+---

-Welcome to the Make School Notes tutorial series and congratulations on taking the first step to building your very own iOS app!
+Welcome to the *Make School Notes* tutorial series and congratulations on taking the first step to building your very own iOS app!

-This series was designed for beginning iOS developer and will teach you the fundamentals of iOS application development.
-After finishing this series, you will have built a fully functional note taking app and will be well prepared to start the advanced tutorial, Makestagram.
+This series was designed for beginning iOS developers and will teach you the fundamentals of iOS application development.
+After finishing this series, you will have built a fully functional note taking app and will be well prepared to start the advanced tutorial, *Makestagram*.

-This tutorial has been divided into three parts:
+The *Make School Notes* tutorial consists of three parts:

-1. In the first part, we will focus on building the **interface** of our app.
+1. In the first part we will focus on building the **interface** of our app.
 You will learn how to:

-* Use and setup table views to display lists of information
+* Display lists of information using table views
 * Create custom table view cells in Interface Builder
-* Use and create new view controllers
+* Create new view controllers
 * Setup navigation controllers
-* Use and setup segues to transition between view controllers
+* Use segues to transition between view controllers
-* Use and create bar button items
+* Trigger user initiated actions using bar button items

 2. The second part is devoted to programming our apps **logic**.
 You will learn how to: